Hendarman Supandji

-Hendarman Supandji (born January 6, 1947) is an Indonesian lawyer and politician from Klaten, Central Java, and a former Attorney General of Indonesia.
+Hendarman Supandji (born 6 January 1947) is an Indonesian lawyer and politician from Klaten, Central Java, and a former Attorney General of Indonesia.

-He graduated from the Law Faculty of Diponegoro University in 1972.
-He is currently part of the United Indonesia Cabinet and served as attorney general of Indonesia between May 7, 2007 and Sept.
-23, 2010.
+He graduated from the law faculty of Diponegoro University in 1972.
+He is currently part of the United Indonesia Cabinet and served as attorney general of Indonesia between 7 May 2007 and 23 September 2010.
 He succeeded Abdul Rahman Saleh.

 Hendarman's tenure as attorney general ended after the Indonesian Supreme Court upheld a review which stated that he should have been re-inaugurated at the start of President Susilo Bambang Yudhoyono's second term of office in 2009.

-The position is now occupied by acting Attorney General Darmono.
+The position was then occupied by acting Attorney General Darmono.